Skip to main content

 Unary Expression

-The unary expression operators are +, - and not. + and - expect a number or duration. not expects a boolean value.
+Use the unary operators +, -, and not.
+The + and - operators expect a number or duration, while not expects a boolean value.

 Binary Expression